Are Eggs Good For You, Or Are They Bad For You?

 The main antioxidants in eggs are the carotenoids, lutein and zeaxanthin.
 These compounds have numerous health benefits, but are particularly good for eye health.

-Eggs are also low in calories, contain virtually zero carbs, and they have a high Satiety Index score, which means they keep you feeling full for a long time.
+Eggs are also low in calories, contain virtually zero carbohydrates, and they have a high Satiety Index score, which means they keep you feeling full for a long time.
 Because of this they are an ideal food for weight loss.

 Not all eggs are the same however.
 Caged hens will lay inferior eggs to free range hens, as their diet and living conditions are not nearly as good.